Research at the Department

 FURTHER PROJECTS:

-• 2014–2017 EURA-NET (Transnational Migration in Transition: Transformative Characteristics of Temporary Mobility of People) international research funded by Framework Program 7, with the participation of our instructor Dávid Simon (Kopint-Tárki Ltd, consortium leader: University of Tampere).
+• 2014–2017 EURA-NET (Transnational Migration in Transition: Transformative Characteristics of Temporary Mobility of People) international research funded by Framework Programme 7, with the participation of our instructor Dávid Simon (Kopint-Tárki Ltd, consortium leader: University of Tampere).

 • 2015 Satisfaction with state healthcare institutions in the Central Hungary region, with the participation of our instructor Dávid Simon (State Health Care Center).